Efficient comparison of independence structures of log-linear models: Comparison between the proposed metric and Kullback--Leibler divergence

 \section{Comparison between the proposed metric and Kullback--Leibler divergence}

+In statistics, divergences are functions that measure the similarity of probability distributions, the first of which was introduced by \cite{BHATTA43}.
+However, perhaps the most popular of these functions is the \emph{Kullback--Leibler divergence}~\cite{kullback1951information,cover2012elements}.
+At present, divergences are still in use, proven useful for statistical comparisons of probabilistic models \cite{gardner2018,venturini2015statistical}.
+For model comparisons they have been used mainly in the process of disproving the null-hypothesis that one model differs from the other when the divergence equals zero.

-\emph{Kullback--Leibler divergence}~\citep{kullback1951information,cover2012elements}, also known as \emph{relative entropy}, is a measure of the similarity between two distributions, $p(X)$ and $q(X)$, and it has been used to compare log-linear models~\citep{ederaSchluterBromberg14,edera2014grow}.
+The KL-divergence, also known as \emph{relative entropy}, is a measure of the similarity between two distributions, $p(X)$ and $q(X)$, and it has been used to compare log-linear models~\cite{ederaSchluterBromberg14,edera2014grow}.
 It is defined as

 following the conventions $0\ log \frac{0}{q(x)}=0$ and $p(x)\ log \frac{p(x)}{0}=\infty$.